bloock/bloock-sdk-js/README.md

 #### Sign Record

-You can sign a Record if it's of type Document: JSON or PDF.
-In order to sign a Record it's important to provide a private key.
-We are going to use the private key to encrypt the digital signature.
-The private key must be stored securely.
+You can sign a Record if it was constructed from JSON or from a PDF file.
+To use the sign functionality you need to provide private key as it's going to be used for the digital signature process.
+Remember to keep it safe!

 **How can I generate a private key?**
-We hightly recommend to generate the private key with a strong source of entropy.
+Elliptic-curve cryptography is an approach to public-key cryptography based on the algebraic structure of elliptic curves.
+Actually we are using **secp256k1**, refers to the parameters of the elliptic curve used in Bitcoin's public-key cryptography, and is defined in Standards for Efficient Cryptography (SEC) <http://www.secg.org/sec2-v2.pdf>.
 But to easily generate a private key you can check this website: <https://secretscan.org/generator>.

 This example shows how to sign records. **Records must be Documents: PDF or JSON**